Cost to Paint a House (Exterior)

 Supply Cost to Paint Exterior of House

-If you want to combat painting exterior walls yourself, you may need to know the supply-only costs.
+If you want to paint exterior walls yourself, you may need to know the supply-only costs.

-This means without any labour cost, and including only the cost for materials needed to complete the job:
+What's a supply-only cost?
+This simply means the cost without any labour added, including only the cost for materials needed to complete the job:

 | Type of Exterior Paint | Average Cost per Litre |